cabryant/RepData_PeerAssessment1/PA1_template.md

 ```r
 numRowsNa <- nrow(activity[!complete.cases(activity),])
 ```
-* __Number of rows with missing values__:   2304
+__Number of rows with missing values__:   2304

-2. Identify a strategy for filling in all of the missing values in the dataset:
+2. Strategy for filling in all of the missing values in the dataset:

-* __If the step value is missing, use the mean step value for the corresponding 5-minute interval, averaged across all days__
+__If the step value is missing, use the mean step value for the corresponding 5-minute interval, averaged across all days__

 3. Create a new dataset that is equal to the original dataset but with the missing data filled in, using the above strategy.